NixNeovim/NixNeovim/README.md

 ### Adding options to a module

-- Go to the module you want to add options to.
-- Add your options to the `moduleOptions` attribute set.
+- When using the `plugin_template.nix` you add options to the `moduleOptions` attribute set.

 ```nix
 {